iainctduncan/CSC581/final-project/README.md

 ## Documentation
 Project Documentation: https://iainctduncan.github.io/CSC581
+(This is intended to replace the ISMIR format paper.)

 ## Demonstration Video
-A video covering the new functionality implemented for CSC 484 is
+A video covering the new functionality implemented for CSC 581 is
 here: https://vimeo.com/user29372309/scmseq-demo

 ## Credits